antmicro/rowhammer-tester/docs/source/playbook.md

 * `max_attack_row_idx` - index measured from `attack_rows_start` for the last attack row
 * `decoy_rows_start` - the position of the first decoy row.
 There are three decoy rows.
 They are used as placebos during pure distance-one portions of the experiment to make the number of hammers and their timing comparable
 * `max_dilution` - maximum value for dilution
-* `fill_local` - only reinitialize affected rows between experiments, as an optimization.
+* `fill_local` - only reinitialize affected rows between experiments, as an optimization

 ## Configurations